BLI3980/GB_version_control_lesson3/Hello_world.md

 # Hello-Hello!

-Teftelka is an awesome cat!
+Teftelka is an awesome cat)

+I absolutely agree with that!